Deploying the Sentinel Appliance to AWS Using VM Import

 2. Run the create-role command to create a role named vmimport.

-Ensure that you specify the full path to the location of the trust-policy.json file that you created in the previous step, and that you include the file:// prefix as shown the following command:
+Make sure you specify the full path to the location of the trust-policy.json file that you created in the previous step.
+Include the file:// prefix as shown the following command:

 aws iam create-role --role-name vmimport --assume-role-policy-document "file://trust-policy.json"